surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Compared to other synthesizers, Surge does not have dedicated **Envelope** or **Step sequencer** modulation sources.
 Instead, those are integrated with the LFOs, as they are considered LFO waveforms.
-That enables the flexibility of having up to 12 LFOs, envelopes, or step sequencers, and everything in between.
+This enables the flexibility of having up to 12 LFOs, envelopes, or step sequencers, and everything in between.

 The LFOs (Low Frequency Oscillator) in Surge are very flexible and come with a built in DAHDSR-envelope which lets the LFO work as a dedicated envelope generator or shape the magnitude of the LFO over time.